RastreatorTeam/rastreator/README.md

 ## 4. Goals

-The main goal is to improve the collection of query files and to achieve it we set the following sub-goals:
+The main goal is to improve the collection of query files.
+To achieve it we set the following sub-goals:
 - Share and centralize query files.
 - Research and create new query files.
 - Recollect and format, dispersed Cypher sentences on the Internet, in query files.
 - Promote community collaboration.

+Other goals are:
+- Remove dependency on BlooHound to parse and fill the Neo4j database.
+- Develop a custom ingestor.
+- Add Azure query files (AzureHound ingestor).

 ## 5. Collection of query files